adamchristiansen/dotfiles/README.md

 # Dotfiles

-These are my dotfiles, mamanged by [chezmoi](https://github.com/twpayne/chezmoi).
+These are my dotfiles, managed by [chezmoi](https://github.com/twpayne/chezmoi).